vzool/docs/api/reference.md

 ### Versioning

-The Directus API uses SemVer for version labeling within the repo and for files which mention a specific version (eg: `package.json`).
+The Directus API uses [SemVer](https://semver.org/) for version labeling within the repo and for files which mention a specific version (eg: `package.json`).
 The API will _not_ include the version in the URL because the API is "versionless".
-Being versionless means that API behavior will not be removed or changed, only new features and enhancements will be added.
+Being versionless means that existing API behavior will not be removed or changed, only new features and enhancements will be added.
 Therefore, no breaking changes will ever be introduced and you can safely keep your APIs up-to-date.

 ### Projects

-All endpoints are prefixed with the a project  name (based on a configuration file name).
-The API will try to find a configuration file that matches a given project name and use it as the request configuration.
-The underscore (`_`) is reserved as the default project name.
+All endpoints are prefixed with a project key (based on the configuration file name).
+The API will attempt to find a configuration file that matches the provided project key and use its settings.
+The underscore (`_`) is reserved as the _default_ project key.

 Below are few examples of API requests when your API is located in an `/api` sub-directory:

-*   `/api/_/collections` (uses default config file `api.php`)
+*   `/api/_/collections` (uses the default config file `api.php`)
-*   `/api/prod/items/projects` (uses prod config file `api.prod.php`)
+*   `/api/prod/items/projects` (uses "prod" config file `api.prod.php`)

-::: tip
+::: tip NOTE
-The naming format of the configuration file is `api.<project-name>.php`
+The naming format of the configuration file is `api.<project-key>.php`
 :::

-::: warning NOTE
+::: warning
-A default api project (`api.php`) is required in order for the api to work.
+A default API project (`api.php`) is required in order for the API to function properly.
 :::

 ### Response Format